An Alternative Trajectory for Generative AI: Importance of good data

-In contrast, a bottom-up trajectory prioritizes high-quality, domain-specific data, in accordance with the ``good data'' rule.
-It is far more tractable to gather and curate a smaller, pristine dataset from authoritative sources, such as university textbooks, peer-reviewed research articles, and high-value internal enterprise reports that remain behind firewalls.
-These sources, although smaller in volume, offer a far richer signal per token.
+In contrast, a bottom-up trajectory prioritizes high-quality, domain-specific data.
+It is far more tractable to gather and curate a smaller dataset from authoritative sources, e.g., university textbooks, peer-reviewed research articles, and high-value internal enterprise reports that remain behind firewalls.
+Although smaller in volume, they offer a far richer signal per token.
 In many applied domains, such as medicine, law, engineering design, and scientific discovery, organizations already possess high-value internal documents that are never published on the open web for intellectual property (IP) or privacy reasons.
 Collecting, cleaning, and annotating these sources produces training data that directly target reasoning, conventions, and edge cases that matter the most in the given domain.
 Empirical work across several modalities shows that models trained on carefully curated, high-quality, ``textbook-quality'' data can outperform those trained on much larger, noisy corpora, especially when the task emphasizes depth, precision, and safety \citep{dong2025scalable, abdin2024phi, dedhia2025bottom}.

-However, high-quality unstructured text alone is not a silver bullet.
-Training a relatively small language model (for example, one containing 3-70B parameters) on very high-quality domain data can produce excellent recall and domain fluency, but depth of reasoning, i.e., compositional problem solving, discovery of novel chains of thought, and provable program-like manipulation of concepts often remain elusive.
-This gap arises because training on raw tokens (even when high-quality) does not automatically teach models the logical domain rules and operators required for deep, compositional reasoning, thus limiting their adoption and utility in high-stakes fields.
+However, even though training an SLM (e.g., one containing 3-32B parameters) on very high-quality domain data can produce excellent recall and domain fluency, depth of reasoning, i.e., compositional problem solving, discovery of novel chains of thought, and provable program-like manipulation of concepts often remain elusive.
 This is where abstractions and structured synthetic data come into play.
 We do not mean blindly generating synthetic data using another LLM, which often leads to model collapse or quickly approaches a performance ceiling.
 Instead, we propose generating synthetic data derived from ground-truth, verifiable abstractions.
 Synthetic examples generated from domain abstractions, such as formal ontologies, program libraries, KGs, and proof steps from a theorem prover, can automatically lead to targeted curricula that teach the logic of reasoning and composition to models.